Dyson's Lightcycle desk light is expensive, but Black Friday discounts make it $100 more affordable

-The expensive Dyson desk lamp offers a flexible design so you can rotate it 360-degrees while the base remains where it is.
-It might look overengineered when you first set it up, but the product is definitely a conversation starter.
-I've had my office in the living room since the start of the pandemic, and once visitors started coming, they always ask me about this tall, sturdy desk lamp.
+The expensive Dyson desk lamp offers a flexible design so you can rotate it 360 degrees while the base remains where it is.
+It might look overengineered when you first set it up, but it's definitely a conversation starter.
+I've had my office in the living room since the start of the pandemic, and since visitors have started coming, they always ask me about this tall, sturdy desk lamp.
 The questions I get: "What is it?"
 "Wow, this looks gorgeous!"
 "What is so special about it?"

 The cool part of the Dyson Lightcycle isn't just functionality or design but how it works.
 The device has intuitive controls at the top of the head.
 You can tap to turn it on and off and run your fingers across the sliders to adjust the color temperature and brightness manually.
 Just using it in day-to-day life is enjoyable.
 Dyson also offers glare protection and low optical flicker for students and artists to allow them to work for longer hours without any hiccups.
 I've gone through hours at a stretch working under the Dyson Lightcycle and I'm yet to be disappointed.